Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off: Conclusion

 \section{Conclusion}

-We studied the trade-off between the exponents of the type I and type II error probabilities for DHT over a noisy channel.
-For the RHT problem, we obtained a single-letter characterization of the optimal trade-off between the error-exponents.
-The direct (achievability) part of the proof shows that the optimal trade-off can be achieved if the observer performs an appropriate NP test locally and communicates its decision to the decision maker using a suitable channel code, while the decision maker performs an appropriate NP test on the channel output.
-This implies a \enquote{separation} between HT and channel coding in this setting; in the sense that, there is no loss in optimality incurred by optimizing the tasks of HT and channel coding independently of each other.
-For the DHT problem, we obtained inner bounds on the error-exponents trade-off using the SHTCC and JHTCC schemes.
-The SHTCC scheme recovers some of the existing bounds in the literature as special cases.
-We also showed via an example of TAD that the JHTCC scheme strictly outperforms the SHTCC scheme at some points of the error-exponents trade-off.
-An interesting avenue for future research is the exploration of novel outer bounds that could shed light on the tightness of our inner bounds. \begin{appendices}
+This work explored the trade-off between the type I and type II error-exponents for distributed hypothesis testing over a noisy channel.
+We proposed a separate hypothesis testing and channel coding scheme as well as a joint scheme utilizing hybrid coding, and analyzed their performance resulting in two inner bounds on the error-exponents trade-off.
+The separate scheme recovers some of the existing bounds in the literature as special cases.
+We also showed via an example of testing against dependence that the joint scheme strictly outperforms the separate scheme at some points of the error-exponents trade-off.
+An interesting avenue for future research is the exploration of novel outer bounds that could shed light on the scenarios where the separate or joint schemes are tight.